Ardakilic/euromessage-php/README.md

 // ..
 Do the rest
 ```

-## Setting some new configuration values on runtime
+## Setting Some New Configuration Values on Runtime

 ```php
 <?php